 Whatever reason YOU have for beginning Taekwondo training in Brisbane, you’ll also enjoy these 10 major health benefits – 10 very good reasons to continue with your martial art training!

 - It strengthens the heart.
-The heart is a muscle.
-Like other muscles, its performance improves when it’s regularly challenged by exercise.
+The heart is a muscle and like all muscles, its performance improves when it’s regularly challenged by exercise.
 The heart responds to exercise by becoming stronger and more efficient.
 Strengthening the heart muscle can help ward off heart disease.

 - It helps keep arteries and veins clear.
 Exercise reduces the amount of harmful cholesterol and fats in a person’s blood.
-It increases the flexibility of the walls of blood vessels, and helps to lower blood pressure.
-This can reduce a person’s risk for heart attack and stroke.
+It increases the flexibility of the walls of blood vessels and helps to lower blood pressure.
+This can reduce a person’s risk of heart attack and stroke.

 - It strengthens the lungs.
 Working hard increases lung capacity, and their efficiency in moving air in and out of the body.
 As a result, more oxygen is drawn into the body and more carbon dioxide and other waste gases are expelled.
 Regular exercise helps prevent the decline in oxygen intake that occurs naturally with age or, as a result of inactivity